go-gitea/gitea/docs/content/doc/administration/logging-config.en-us.md

 ## The `[log]` section

-Configuration of logging facilities in Gitea happen in the `[log]` section and it's subsections.
+Configuration of logging facilities in Gitea happen in the `[log]` section and its subsections.

 In the top level `[log]` section the following configurations can be placed: